-A Printer SHOULD securely store at rest any personally identifiable information (PII) and authentication credentials such as passwords that are local to the Printer.

-- 1. A Printer SHOULD only challenge a Client for authentication over a secure connection (TLS) [RFC8010][RFC8011] unless TLS is not supported over that transport (e.g. IPP USB). - 1.
-Certificates - 2.
+- 1. SHOULD securely store at rest any personally identifiable information (PII) and authentication credentials such as passwords that are local to the Printer. - SHOULD only challenge a Client for authentication over a secure connection (TLS) [RFC8010][RFC8011] unless TLS is not supported over that transport (e.g. IPP USB). - 3.
 SHOULD support User-provisioned X.509 certificates: - 1.
-What is an acceptable certificate? - 2.
-The certificate persists across power cycles - 3.
-How long is a self-signed certificate expected to last? - 4.
-The certificate MUST NOT be automatically renewed or replaced - 5.
-How long should a CA issued certificate last? (e.g. recent work on short lives CA certificates...) - 6.
-The certificate has a maximum expiration of 1 year from the date of issuance - 2.
-SHOULD support self-generated self-signed X.509 certificates: - 7.
-Let's Encrypt and IPP (and OAuth2 or in general?) - 8.
-The certificate persists across power cycles - 1.
-The certificate has a minimum default expiration of 5 years from the date of issuance / generation - 2.
-The certificate is automatically renewed (regenerated), using a new private key if the previous certificate has expired - 3.
-The certificate is generated using the mDNS, DHCP and/or manually-configured DNS hostname(s) and regenerated whenever these change - 4.
-The Printer MUST be able to generate RSA certificates with a key length of 2048 bits using SHA-256 hash - 5.
-The Printer SHOULD be able to generate ECDSA certificates using the secp256r1(P-256), secp384r1 (P-384), or secp521r1 (P-521) curves and a SHA-256 hash. - 6.
-The Printer MUST NOT generate self-signed certificates using a SHA-1 hash - 3.
-Point to best practice documents - 4.
-References
+The certificate persists across power cycles - 2.
+The certificate MUST NOT be automatically renewed or replaced - 3.
+The certificate has a maximum expiration of 1 year from the date of issuance - 4.
+SHOULD support self-generated self-signed X.509 certificates: - 1.
+The certificate persists across power cycles - 2.
+The certificate has a minimum default expiration of 5 years from the date of issuance / generation - 3.
+The certificate is automatically renewed (regenerated), using a new private key if the previous certificate has expired - 4.
+The certificate is generated using the mDNS, DHCP and/or manually-configured DNS hostname(s) and regenerated whenever these change - 5.
+The Printer MUST be able to generate RSA certificates with a key length of 2048 bits using SHA-256 hash - 6.
+The Printer SHOULD be able to generate ECDSA certificates using the secp256r1(P-256), secp384r1 (P-384), or secp521r1 (P-521) curves and a SHA-256 hash. - 7.
+The Printer MUST NOT generate self-signed certificates using a SHA-1 hash